Spanish frigate Nuestra Señora del Carmén: 1862–1873

 Nuestra Señora del Carmén′s first assignment was to the Training Squadron.
 It was dissolved on 12 June 1862, and she subsequently underwent repairs at the Arsenal de La Carraca in San Fernando, Spain.

 Nuestra Señora del Carmén was stationed along with the screw frigate at Havana in the Captaincy General of Cuba during the Chincha Islands War of 1865–1866.
 After its conclusion, she had her armament altered at the Arsenal de Ferrol at Ferrol, Spain, leaving her with one 220 mm swivel gun on her bow, twenty 68-pounder (31 kg) 200 mm smoothbore guns, and four 32-pounder (14.5 kg) 160 mm rifled guns.
 The Glorious Revolution of 19–27 September 1868 resulted in the deposition of Queen Isabella II and the proclamation of a provisional government; under the new government, some Spanish Navy ships underwent name changes including Nuestra Señora del Carmén, whose name became Carmén.

 Cantonal Rebellion

 King Amadeo I abdicated and the First Spanish Republic was proclaimed in February 1873.
 On 12 July 1873 the Canton of Cartagena declared its independence from the republic, beginning the Cantonal Rebellion.
 The central government regarded the Cantonalists as separatists, and combat broke out between it and the Cantonalists.
-On 13 August 1873, Carmén becaame part of the central government squadron under the command of Contralmirante (Counter Admiral) Miguel Lobo y Malagamba.
+On 13 August 1873, Carmén became part of the central government squadron under the command of Contralmirante (Counter Admiral) Miguel Lobo y Malagamba.